oracle/docker-images/OracleRestDataServices/README.md

 ## License
 To download and run ORDS, regardless whether inside or outside a Docker container, you must download the binaries from the Oracle website and accept the license indicated at that page.

-All scripts and files hosted in this project and GitHub [docker-images/OracleRestDataServices](./) repository required to build the Docker images are, unless otherwise noted, released under the Common Development and Distribution License (CDDL) 1.0 and GNU Public License 2.0 licenses.
+All scripts and files hosted in this project and GitHub [docker-images/OracleRestDataServices](./) repository required to build the Docker images are, unless otherwise noted, released under the Universal Permissive License (UPL), Version 1.0.

 ## Copyright
 Copyright (c) 2014-2017 Oracle and/or its affiliates.
 All rights reserved.